orbbec/OrbbecSDK_ROS2/docs/launch_parameters.md

 * **camera_name**
   * Start the node namespace
 * **depth_registration**
-  * Enables alignment of the depth frame to the color frame.
+  * Enable alignment of the depth frame to the color frame.
 This field is required when the `enable_colored_point_cloud` is set to `true`.
 * **serial_number**
   * The serial number of the camera.
 This is required when multiple cameras are used
 * **usb_port**